AissamDjahnine/Dijkstra/README.md

 ## Acknowledgments

-* Part of this job was supported by : Vincent Fraillon-maison
+* Part of this job was supported by : Vincent Fraillon-maison  :thumbsup: